How To Make a Basic Vinaigrette

 Seasoning Your Vinaigrette

 Oil and vinegar are the base of the vinaigrette, but they need a little help if they’re going to really make a salad appetizing.
-When you’re new to making salad dressings at home, try starting out with just adding some simple salt and pepper.
+If you’re new to making salad dressings at home, try starting out with just adding some simple salt and pepper.
 Even with just these two seasonings, you’ll be surprised at how well they will round out the vinaigrette.

 It’s hard to go wrong when making a vinaigrette, and you’ll learn your own tastes and preferences the more you make them.

-Making Your Vinaigrette
+Mixing Together Your Vinaigrette

 Once you’ve settled on the ingredients going into your vinaigrette, it’s time to whisk everything together.
 Oil and vinegar will naturally separate into two separate layers, but when we’re making a salad, we want them to bind together so they coat a salad evenly and give us a uniform flavor as we’re eating.

-Forcing oil and vinegar to combine is called an emulsion, and we can do this in one of three ways: whisking the vinaigrette together in a bowl, shaking it together in a jar, or blending it with a blender.
 None of these will create a stable emulsion — one that doesn’t separate back into its component parts (like mayonnaise or hollandaise sauce) — so be sure to use your vinaigrette before it separates back into oil and vinegar.
 If that happens, simply shake to recombine the vinaigrette before using.

 3 Ways to Whisk a Vinaigrette